Generic Name: topiramate (toe PYRE a mate)

 This list is not complete.
 Other drugs may interact with topiramate, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

-More Topiragen resources
+More about Topiragen (topiramate)

 Where can I get more information?